bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

     }

 If the html string contains at least one &lt;p&gt; tag, then it will loop forever.
-For each iteration of the loop, we're creating a new RegExp object with `lastIndex` set to 0, so `exec()` always begins at the start of the string, and if there is a match, it will keep matching over and over.
-The solution, of course, is to define the RegExp once, and save it to a variable so that we're using the same RegExp object for each iteration of the loop.
+For each iteration of the loop, we’re creating a new RegExp object with `lastIndex` set to 0, so `exec()` always begins at the start of the string, and if there is a match, it will keep matching over and over.
+The solution, of course, is to define the RegExp once, and save it to a variable so that we’re using the same RegExp object for each iteration of the loop.

 On the other hand, sometimes reusing a RegExp object is the wrong thing to do.
 Suppose, for example, that we want to loop through all of the words in a dictionary to find words that contain pairs of double letters.